jarokaz/MLFlashcards/README.md

 I have created them as an aid for delivering workshops, hackathons, and deep dive presentations.

-The flash cards are excerpts and/or summaries taken from the following reading list.
+The flash cards are excerpts and paraphrases taken from the following reading list.
 It is highly recommended to refer to these publications for detailed explanations.

 __Sources__: